xwu/xwu-swift-numerics/numeric-protocols.md

 Since it's impossible for a standard library protocol to refine a third-party protocol, Swift offers a fairly rich hierarchy of standard library numeric protocols so that reasonably common third-party numeric types can make use of existing generic algorithms where they fulfill the required semantics.
-It's much easier to understand the division of labor among existing protocols in the context of the numeric types and protocols that could be added in a third-party library.
+It's easier to understand the division of labor among existing protocols in the context of the numeric types and protocols that could be added in a third-party
+library:

 ![Hierarchy of numeric protocols in Swift][ref 22-1]

-Immediately, several design choices make sense in this larger context:

 __Why does `Numeric` conform to `Equatable` but not `Comparable`?__
 __Complex numbers__ have an equivalence relation, but they cannot be ordered and